VKCOM/vk-android-sdk/vk-sdk-api/README.md

-VK SDK api for Android
+VK SDK generated api for Android
 ==========

-Current version is 5.126
+Current generated version is 5.130

-there are 3 packages now

-dto - all needed dto objects
-responses - all possible responses object methods - all methods except: newsfeed.get, newsfeed.getRecommended, newfeed.getComments, users.getSubscriptions, newsfeed.getSuggestedSources

-It will be handled in future releases